 Want to participate?
-We decided to go for it, so Like That will take place EVERY Monday, from 6:30-8:30pm (increased from every second Monday!).
-Stop by Sunshine House at 646 Logan Ave (at Sherbrook) and come as you are!
+Like That is open every Monday & Wednesday from 6:30-8:30pm.
+Stop by Sunshine House at 646 Logan Ave. (at Sherbrook) and come as you are!

 Have questions, or need further info?
 Email us at firstname.lastname@example.org or call us at 204-783-8565.
 Your information will be kept in confidence.

 Click here to check out our cool poster!
 Print and post where you like 😛

 Like That is supported by a grant from the Winnipeg Regional Health Authority, as well as a generous donation from QPOC-Winnipeg!

 Street Feet is a new foot health program offered during Wednesday drop-in hours at Sunshine House.
 The program provides much-needed foot care to street-involved folks, who have the hardest working feet in town!
 Foot health services are provided by a Registered Nurse, and the program is supported with in-kind assistance from Mount Carmel Clinic.